Lighting & Design Glossary

 1) The world's best online location for finding the perfect lighting fixture, of course!

 2) A measurement of the amount of light that radiates from a light bulb (in all directions).
 The more lumens, the brighter the bulb.
-Lumens are listed on most bulb packages, and nowadays are more accurate than watts in indicating brightness.
+Lumen output is listed on most bulb packages, and nowadays are more accurate than watts in indicating brightness.